thomasgolian/thomasgolian/README.md

 Hey there,

-A long time computer hobbyist and pc gamer, studying and getting certifications to pursue a new career in Information Technology.
+A long time computer/tech hobbyist and enjoyer, studying and getting certifications to pursue a new career in Information Technology.

 Besides computers and tech, I also enjoy team sports, scuba diving, snowboarding, cooking, hiking, fishing, kayaking, and all sorts of cool outdoor activities.
 I love the ocean and water too :ocean: